 The Company has a defined-contribution savings plan under Section 401(k) of the Internal Revenue Code.
-This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
+This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their compensation on a pre-tax basis.
 Company contributions to the plan may be made at the discretion of the board of directors.
-As of March 31, 2023 and December 31, 2022, the Company had not made any contributions to the plan.
+As of December 31, 2022, the Company had not made any contributions to the plan.
+Effective January 1, 2023, the Company instituted an employer matching program for the 401(k) Plan pursuant to which the Company will match 100% of the first 3% of each participating employee's eligible compensation contributed to the plan and 50% of up to an additional 2% each participating employee's eligible compensation contributed to the plan.
+For the three and six months ended June 30, 2023, the Company recorded expense of \$0.4 million and \$0.7 million, respectively, related to these matching contributions.